Manvi-16/DA5401_Assignment7_ED22B054/README.md

 - SVC and KNN provide best separability (ROC-AUC close to 1).
 - Dummy gives random separability (AUC = 0.5), clear lower bound.
 - Decision Tree underperforms, potentially due to lack of depth or overfitting.
-- High ROC-AUC does not always translate to high average precision (see PRC next).
+- High ROC-AUC does not always translate to high average precision.

 ***